Arcerion-Dev/mAkE-yOur-dAy-50-percent-bEttEr/README.md

   <details>
 <summary> But, How do I Install it?</summary>
 <br>
-Just clone the repository, cd to it, and run `./yay.sh`
+Just clone the repository, cd to it, enable execution perm, and run `./yay.sh`
     <details>
 <summary>Can I copy and use the code?</summary>
 <br>